couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 In this case, at least one of `SearchQuery` and `VectorSearch` must be provided and the SDK must raise `InvalidArgumentException` if not.
 Note that this alternative syntax is not hugely desirable, as it does not well support future search features.

+If the user does not specify a `SearchQuery`, default it to a MatchNone query, per MB-60312.

 `SearchRequest` does not extend the `SearchQuery` interface, which is now reserved for traditional FTS queries.